 Relevant pages on ICC and human rights in Sudan: Politik| Human Rights Arabic Translation| Human Rights in Danish| Brigadier-Mohammed Ahmed Alrayah| Tortur| Ghost Houses| Historier fra Spøgelsernes Huse|

-The following Site Build It Tools at the bottom empower the ICC page!
+The following SOLO Build It Tools on the link at the bottom empower the ICC page!
 They empower actually the entire website.
 I love them because they make all website building and relevant technologies snap.